JoakimMunkhammar/PolyDist/README.md

 distribution estimation using the method of moments.
 PLoS ONE 12(4): e0174573. doi:10.1371/journal.pone.0174573

-Written by Dr. Joakim Munkhammar, PhD, Uppsala University.
+Written by Dr. Joakim Munkhammar, PhD, and Mahmoud Shepero, Uppsala University.
-Date: 2019/03/29
+Date: 2019/04/05